HaoXin529/haoxin529.github.io/_pages/about.md

 ## 🧠 Research Interests

 ### (1) Developmental trajectories of neuroplasticity
-- Age-related changes in functional lateralization, selectivity and white matter organization that support symbolic learning (letters, numbers) and higher-order academic skills (reading, mathematics).
+- Age-related changes in functional lateralization, selectivity and white matter supporting learning (letters, numbers) and academic skills (reading, mathematics).
-- Longitudinal mapping of individual variability in learning-related cortical reorganization
+- Longitudinal individual variability in learning-related cortical reorganization
 - Linking neural efficiency and flexibility to cognitive growth and academic outcomes

 ### (2) Learning and attention development
-- Neural and behavioral mechanisms underlying the emergence and development of attentional control in childhood
+- Neural mechanisms of emergence and development of attentional control
-- Plasticity of attention networks and how experience shapes functional connectivity between frontal and parietal regions
+- Experience-driven plasticity of frontal-parietal attention networks
-- How attentional states (e.g., sustained attention, mind-wandering) modulate learning efficiency during skill acquisition.
+- How attentional states modulate learning efficiency during skill acquisition

 ### (3) Integrating developmental computational and neuroimaging approaches
-- Using model-based fMRI and multivariate pattern analysis (MVPA) to reveal representational changes during learning
+- Model-based fMRI and MVPA to reveal representational changes during learning
-- Leveraging developmentally informed machine learning to predict trajectories of learning and cognitive control
+- Developmentally informed machine learning to predict trajectories of learning and attention

 ---